-Click here for further details of how our Sports Premium Funding is being spent during this academic year (2019-2020), and the intended impact it is having on the children within St Francis of Assisi Church of England Primary School.
+Click here for further details of how our Sports Premium Funding was spent during the academic year 2021-2022,and the impact it has had on the children within St Francis of Assisi Church of England Primary School.

 Please click here for a link to our School Games page which has reports and blogs, future events and other information.

 In June, we spent the week stepping outside our comfort zones and trying something new as part of Sports week.
 Please see the pictures below.
 The school Sports Premium budget supported these opportunities.